-If you are being seen following a stroke or TIA, the study would also involve being followed up by telephone, at home or in clinic by a researcher in one month, at six months, at one year, five years and ten years and thereafter if any further vascular events occur.
+The study would also involve follow-up by telephone, at home or in clinic by a researcher in one month, at three months, six months, at one year, five years and ten years and thereafter if any further vascular events occur.
 We will also take a further blood sample if we see you at one year and five years.
-In addition, if you are admitted to hospital for any other medical problem, one of our researchers may visit you whilst you are an inpatient to ask you some questions on your memory.
-All the information collected will be completely confidential.